Vadaa-Hi/next-amazona/README.md

     15 1.
 Define cart in context
     15 2.
 Dispatch add to cart action
     15 3.
 Set click event handler for button
+16. Convert Cart Screen To Dynamic Component
+    16 1.
+Use next/dynamic
+    16 2.
+Wrap cart in dynamic without ssr